V-VikramRaja/dall-E-image-generation/Readme.md

 #### src/pages/CreatePost.jsx

 This is also a frontend page which will be used to create a new post.
-Here we have a form which is a new component.
-Then it contain the place for the generated image to be shown.
-If nothing is generated then it will a asset image called preview.

-#### fromField

-Just a normal individual form field component.